dathong/ProtoryNet/README.md

 Welcome to the repository of ProtoryNet.
 This repository is the official implementation of the paper https://arxiv.org/pdf/2007.01777.pdf

 To help you with a quick start, we provided a "run through" Google Colab ipython notebook to generate the quick result for Hotel dataset.
+The notebook is located at example/ProtoryNet_example.ipynb

 ## Quick start
 To see a quick result, please just download the respository and run the "example/ProtoryNet.ipynb" notebook from the top to the bottom.
 The notebook will do all the steps, from pre-processing the data, transforming sentences into vectors, etc., to training the model, and generating K prototoypes, where K is set to 10 in the example.
 It should take less than 30 minutes to generate the results.